brandoncc/clone_git_file/README.md

 EDITOR=mvim TARGET_DIRECTORY=~/dev clone_git_file https://github.com/brandoncc/clone_git_file/blob/master/README.md
 ```

+### Bonus

+You can also supply the repo url or a repo directory url, and that directory will be opened by your editor

 # Limitations

 Github is the only service that is current compatible.
 I would like to add more